360 Huntington Avenue

 Boston, MA 02115

-The CMC addresses particulate and chemical contamination and defects that directly affect semiconductor fabrication.
-Contamination is an issue because aggressive miniaturization is reducing feature sizes to less than 35 nm.
+Contamination is an issue because aggressive miniaturization of products and processes is reducing feature sizes to less than 20 nm.
+Since 2002, the CMC has addressed particulate and chemical contamination and defects that directly affect semiconductor fabrication and the manufacture of nano and microscale devices.
 Contamination also affects MEMS and NEMS devices with micro and nanoscale channels, and hard disk head fabrication.

 For news updates and upcoming events, please visit the website of Northeastern's Center for High-rate Nanomanufacturing.